© 2013 Cindy Jacks

 “I’m Joseph, by the way.
 Joe if you prefer.”

 “Alison.”
-Her tongue flicked across her lips as she pronounced the L in her name.
+Her tongue flicked across her lips as she pronounced the

 Alison―it suited her.
 A pretty name for a pretty woman.